In the name of Allāh,

 In fact, it may be stated that in the matter of creation and finality of prophethood Mohammad was/is, respectively, the First and the Last –the Alpha and Omega,

-Apart from karma and reincarnation and Krishna, Yoga are fakes.
+Apart from the fact that karma and reincarnation and Yoga are not Divine revelations and that Krishna is not God:

 - Aside from Hinduism barring women from reading or listening to the Vedas and made her entry into heaven on condition she reverence even her dead husband and encourages her to immolate herself on her husband’s funeral pyre.